uvarc/rc-learning/content/courses/python-introduction/variables.md

 ```python
 R+I*1J
 ```
 or
 ```python
 R+I*1j
 ```
 The imaginary part is denoted by the letter "J" (not "i" as in most of mathematics) and it is not case sensitive in this context.
 The numerical value of the imaginary part must immediately precede it with no multiplication symbol.
 If the imaginary part is a variable, as in the examples, the digit 1 must be present.
-This is so the interpreter knows that the J indicates imaginary and is not a variable.
+This is so the interpreter knows that the J indicates the square root of -1, and is not a variable.

 ### Boolean